Flip the question on its head.

 More specifically, the thinking behind it worried me.

-If your patient isn’t told how much the fee is before the consultation and then decides, realises or even claims they can’t afford that much what position does that leave you in?
+If your patient isn’t told how much the fee is before the consultation and then decides, realizes or even claims they can’t afford that much what position does that leave you in?

 Not a very nice one in my view.